A Choice Point Interview About Values, Decision-Making, and Leadership.

 HG: Someone who took the time to get to know me on a personal level, what motivated me, how I learned and so on.
 They were my boss, and it allowed us to have a much more productive, and candid, working relationship.

 CP: Next, here’s a question that will interest the students out there, the future leaders reading this: beyond the right education, what do young people need to do, in order to get to do the kind of work you do?

 HG: You really need to be passionate about figuring out drives people, including finding creative ways to get to that answer, because change happens one person at a time.
 Change management is part science, and part art – the art is using the tools provided to get the insights you need.

 CP: Tell us a favourite book that you want to recommend, and explain why.

-CP: Tell us an on-topic blog or podcast or website that you’d like to recommend, and explain why.
+CP: Tell us an blog or podcast or website that you’d like to recommend, and explain why.

 HG: Imagine a Place (and not just because I’ve been a guest!) – with the focus on workplace, transformation and the future these days, they have had some very good conversations about the role that place plays in our lives.
 OFS (the company who produces the podcast) also has a great set of company values, and a commitment to sustainability.

 CP: That’s all our questions, Hilary.
 Thanks for sharing your insight!